 interpretation.
 Additionally, if you're not absolutely certain you can comply with the

-challenge, you don't want to have to worry about the outcome.
+ever a legal challenge, you don't want to have to worry about the outcome.

 The most popular licences are the MIT, GPL, and Apache.
 The best way to avoid wondering if a particular license is safe to use is to choose one of these generally accepted licenses.
 They've undergone rigorous review by the open source legal community.